 learn more and follow WSG's journey

-Wistful Sound Gazers, né singer-songwriter Ron Christopher mantra's the band name he went with during the fall of '99 to debut his music and he remembers how he endured the occasional bemused chuckle.
-Today, Wistful Sound Gazers continues being redefined through his music, which for Ron represents searching, finding purpose, and ultimately freedom.
+Wistful Sound Gazers singer, songwriter Ron Christopher embraces the band name he chose for his first release in 1999 and he remembers the occasional bemused look.
+Today, Wistful Sound Gazers continues to define Ron’s belief that music has been his way of cataloging life’s stages: searching, finding purpose, and ultimately, freedom.

-Disliking the direction his early songwriting was taking while scoring jobs as a sessions vocalist and background singer in Philadelphia, Wistful Sound Gazers sprung from a search for what would eventually be Ron's departure from the RnB ballads that scored him his first demo deal.
-After passing on a second development deal with a well connected Atlanta based entertainment company in the late 90’s, Ron instead nurtured his knack for layering his vocals with mid-tempo electronic music alongside lush guitar, piano, and string arrangements, revealed on his first release Bliss.
+While working as a sessions vocalist and background singer in Philadelphia, the songs that would become Wistful Sound Gazers debut resulted from Ron’s departure from the pop RnB ballads that helped him score his first demo deal with a Philly recording studio.
+After passing on a development deal with a connected Atlanta based entertainment company, he began recording songs that continued his penchant for layering vocals with mid-tempo electronic music, incorporating coffeehouse style guitar into his arrangements.
+The result was revealed on the release Bliss.
 The 1999 EP included contributions from Brett Kull and Paul Ramsey of progressive rock band Echolyn.

 Push, an inspired track from Bliss was a favorite of bloggers and review sites.
 MP3.com picked up the track under the TruSonic company, an early entry into what has become today’s streaming and ‘on demand’ services.